chocolatey/docs/input/en-us/central-management/setup/website.md

 As of v0.6.2, the `chocolatey-management-website` package upgrade process will inform you during upgrade if your `web.config` file is not usable.
 If it is not, the installer will show a large warning message, indicating where the existing `web.config` file has been backed up to.
-After the installation completes, you will need to replicate any customisations you have made to the `web.config` file into the new file manually.
+After the installation completes, you will need to replicate any customizations you have made to the `web.config` file into the new file manually.

-### Configure Central Management alongside WSUS admin site
+### Configure Chocolatey Central Management alongside WSUS admin site.

 <?!
 Include "../../../shared/iis-wsus-chocolatey.txt" /?>

-### The specified path, file name, or both are too long
+### The specified path, file name, or both are too long.

 This error can occur when installing the `chocolatey-management-web` package.
 Due to the nested folder structure contained within this package, when extracting to the default cache location, the path can become too long.
 This problem is known is occur in the 0.1.0-beta-20181009 release of this package, and it should be corrected in subsequent releases.
 As a workaround, adding the following parameters to the install command should allow the installation to complete successfully: